wells-wood-research/drMD/README.md

  <a id="resname"></a>
 #### :anatomical_heart: RES_NAME
- *(str, llist of str, or "all")*  This is the three-letter residue name of the atom to be selected
+ *(str, list of str, or "all")*  This is the three-letter residue name of the atom to be selected

 <a id="resid"></a>
 #### :anatomical_heart: RES_ID